SUSTAINABILITY AND ETHICS

 As a human occupying space and resources on this planet, I feel committed to creating beautiful artwork with less of an impact on our environment.
 The materials used for creating and packaging artwork have created an ethical dilemma for me for some time, which is why I’ve created a sustainability plan for my art practice in 2019.

-Plastic Elimination - Artwork needs to be packaged so it is waterproof and knock-proof, and in most cases this involves a lot of plastic nasties – bubble wrap, foam and adhesive tape being the main offenders.
+Plastic Elimination - Artwork needs to be packaged so it is waterproof and knock-proof, and in most cases this involves a lot of plastic nasties.
+Bubble wrap, foam and adhesive tape are usually the main offenders.
 After extensive research I have sourced packaging materials that I believe will ensure your artwork arrives to you in perfect condition, while significantly reducing (and in some cases eliminating) plastic waste.
 Any plastic bubble wrap or filler is REUSED, and I encourage you to reuse it again, or recycle if possible.
 Most cardboard is reused, and while this may not be the prettiest method of packaging, it is still as sturdy as a brand new box.
 Remember - it is the artwork inside that you should love!

 When you buy artwork from me, the packaging will contain some or all of the following: